 Sleek and minimalist in the design, with a wide variety of flavors and portable chargers able to be discretely plugged into USB-ports; there’s an undeniable convenience behind the technology that fuels ‘vaping’ and the booming e-cigarette industry.

-Currently sitting at a total of 1,080 cases that span across 48 states, and with a shockingly young demographic of users – it’s no surprise that the e-cigarette outbreak has been greeted with a panic-stricken response from consumers, parents, and health-officials alike.
+Sitting at a current total of 1,080 cases, and with a shockingly young demographic of users – it’s no surprise that the e-cigarette outbreak has been greeted with a panic-stricken response from consumers, parents, and health-officials alike.

-As of Tuesday, September 26th, the Virginia Department of Health confirmed the first death of an unnamed Southwest Virginia resident.
-The death was reported by Cone Health in Greensboro, N.C.
+Tuesday, September 26th, the Virginia Department of Health confirmed the first death of an unnamed Southwest Virginia resident.

-The cause of death was directly linked to a severe lung injury, bringing the current epidemic to a total of 18 confirmed deaths nation-wide, with a 19th recently reported in the state of Connecticut.
+Cause of death was linked directly to severe lung injury, bringing the epidemic’s current total to 18 deaths nation-wide.
+Unfortunately, a 19th report has recently been filed in the state of Connecticut.

 In an ongoing study conducted by Harvard University, findings have led scientists to believe the addictive effects of vaping are far more serious than users initially realized.

 Highly specific marketing campaigns have taken social media by storm, igniting a strong feeling of community for e-cigarette consumers.
 This ‘user-friendly’ product positioning was intended to be directed at individuals looking to quit smoking, but the exact opposite has occurred.

 Source for statistical graph found here

 On October 8th Gov. Andrew M. Cuomo announced the identity of a 17-year old boy who died from a vape-related illness.
 The minor was previously hospitalized twice in September for lung-related illnesses.